HwWobbe/Wip-Main/README.md

-* prepare for Tuesday's resumption in Toronto.
+* prepare for resumption in Toronto.

 ## A tentative start an creating an API infrastructure

 * this will likely have to be a rest-ful API